 How we’re helping

-Amaris Consulting, part of the Mantu group, specializes in helping to shape and drive businesses’ transformation journey.
+Amaris Consulting, part of the Mantu brand platform, specializes in helping to shape and drive businesses’ transformation journey.
 With a dedicated Global Center of Excellence in Telecoms and technology consultants in over 60 countries, we help our clients design, shape, and operate their next generation network infrastructure.

 Amaris Consulting’s Telecoms and Technology expertise meant we were selected as the right partner to complete a large-scale SDN project with a global telecoms and IT company.
 Software-defined networking (SDN) is an implementation of network virtualization.
 It reduces demand on electronic resources, lowers carbon footprint, and lessens the emission of hazardous gases into the environment.